Dev8683/pvsneslibwiki/Input-and-Output.md

 ### Init text displaying

 The first thing to use the display system is to init the console with the background that will handle the text, and of course, the font to use.
 We will see later how to customize the font.
-PVSneslib is shipped with a default font nammed pvsneslibfont.bmp.
+PVSneslib is shipped with a default font named pvsneslibfont.bmp.
 Just take a look at it to know how characters are.

 To init display system, just call **consoleInitText(0,0, &snesfont)** where :
   * the first parameter is the background that will handle the text (0..2)
   * the second one is the palette number (0..16)
-  * the last one is the address of gaphics for font converted with gfx2snes
+  * the last one is the address of graphics for font converted with gfx2snes

 ```
-.. somewhere where you initialized varables ...
+..
+Somewhere where you initialized varables ...
 extern char snesfont;

 //---------------------------------------------------------------------------------